CTBS Exam Overview

 The 2018 Certified Tissue Banking Specialist Examination will be held simultaneously on Saturday, October 13th from 11:30 a.m. - 2:30 p.m.
 ET at all locations worldwide.

 The main exam location will be onsite at the AATB Annual Meeting in Dallas, Texas.
 There are commonly 25-30 additional remote locations located both domestically and internationally.
-Site locations can register any time before August 31, so check the registration page periodically if you do not initially see the site where you would like to take the exam.
+Site locations can register any time by August 31st, so check the registration page periodically if you do not initially see the site where you would like to take the exam.

 Recommended Experience and (or) Educational Background

 Baccalaureate Degree and 6 months of experience (or) 12 months of experience in one or more of the following tissue banking related fields: assessing donor eligibility; tissue recovery; tissue establishment management/ leadership, tissue processing, storage or distribution; quality assurance, educator/trainer end user, (i.e. orthopedist or dental surgeon) supplier or manufacturer for tissue establishments or supporting role.

 All prospective candidates for examination must submit a signed code of conduct.

 Diversified tissue banking experience and participation in the AATB CTBS Exam Prep Course are highly recommended.

 Completed examinations are graded by PAI Corporation, a third party contracted firm dedicated to this process.
 The evaluation and final grading of the examination will be reviewed and finalized by the American Board of Tissue Banking.
 Examinees will be notified of their outcome within 6 weeks of completing the examination.